BiagioFesta/wtransport/README.md

 cargo run --example full
 ```

 This example initiates an *echo* WebTransport server that can receive messages.
-It also includes an integrated HTTP server and
+It also includes an integrated HTTP server.

-launches Google Chrome with the necessary options to establish connections using self-signed TLS certificates.
+Open *Google Chrome* and navigate to the page http://127.0.0.1:8080.

 ## Examples
 * [Local Examples](wtransport/examples/)